synfonaut/neuralfm/README.md

 - [ ] Loading spinner before side loads (with timout and error message)
 - [ ] training with callback to provide UI updates
 - [ ] cancel training in middle

+- [ ] model is getting detached when server resets or client closes website....need to wake up socket automatically when client reconnects

 ## INSANE MODE
 - [ ] implement twetch source to start testing multi data normalization